RCristianooo/taskwrench/README.md

 ## How It's Made

-**Tech used:** EJS, Tailwind, MongoDB/Mongoose, Node, Express, JavaScript, HTML, CSS
+**Tech used:** EJS, Tailwind CSS, MongoDB/Mongoose, Node, Express, JavaScript, HTML, CSS

 Taskwrench is a full-stack web application crafted for tradespeople to efficiently manage their tasks and clients.
 Users can create, monitor, and organize their tasks while accessing essential client information.
 The application follows the Model-View-Controller (MVC) design pattern to ensure scalability and maintainability for future developments.